 THALIA PANDIRI is Professor of Classics and Comparative Literature at Smith College.
-She is a Fellow of the American Academy in Rome, and two-time winner of the Rome Prize.
+She is a Fellow of the American Academy in Rome.
 She has been Editor-in-Chief of Metamorphoses since 1999.

 LEIF PANDURO (1923-1977) began his professional life as a Danish dentist.
 After spending seven years in Sweden without being able to make a living, he returned to Denmark.
 Fortunately, when he tried to supplement his meager income from dentistry by writing, his success was almost instantaneous.
 Panduro became one of Denmark's foremost twentieth century authors, distinguishing himself primarily as an absurdist playwright, script writer, and novelist beloved for social satire and memorable characters.
 In addition to many other prizes and awards, he received the Golden Laurels for 1970 and the Danish Academy's Literature Prize for 1971.
 The story "A Ride in the Night" was published in 1965, the year in which Panduro became a full-time writer.